Who in the world is Nanci Hartland?

 Nanci Hartland began interviewing people when she was about 10; from lobstermen in Camden, Maine; to her adventurous Aunt Mamie jetting off to Johannesburg in her 70's to take on an archeological dig site with her friends.
 Aunt Mamie's fascinating stories led her to do the same with her own life.
 She convinced several newspapers and magazines to print her columns.
-Interviews with Emil Winter, who began one of the first and best ski slopes in the country just after WWII, or riding in the cab of a snowplow with Herb through a 16-inch snowstorm all night, listening to his stories of plowing for 30 years near that same ski slope.
+Interviews with Emil Winter, who began one of the first and best ski slopes in the country just after WWII, or riding in the cab of a snowplow with Herb through a 16-inch snowstorm all night, listening to his stories of rescues and plowing for 30 years near that same ski slope.
 Each shared their dreams, gave her persistence, insight, and inspiration that led her to discover more of who she is.